austin362667/gpu-100-days/day-7.md

 An exciting aspect of this field is the **symbiotic relationship** between RL and LLMs.
 As models become more capable through RL, they can improve the RL process itself:

-- More advanced LLMs serve as more sophisticated "judges"
-- Improved models provide more accurate and nuanced feedback
+- More advanced LLMs serve as more sophisticated "judges", so that improved models provide more accurate and nuanced feedback.
-- This accelerates the improvement of subsequent model generations
+- This accelerates the improvement of subsequent model generations by leveraging positive feedback loop.
-- Creates a positive feedback loop driving rapid advancement

 Just as we scale reasoning models, the improved models can serve as better verifiers for future training cycles.